What soil should I use for growing moss?

 It is sticky, it is like plasticine when wet and super hard when dry.

-It is super great to hold water.
+It is super great to absorb water.

 It is super poor in drainage.